 - While our job is to get visitors to come to the Show, your job is to get them to come to your stand.
 How?
 By actively communicating with them, just as we are doing with this guide!

 During the show

 Stand out as much as possible

-- Use active communication materials which are both brief and direct.
+- Use active communication materials which are both pre-and direct.

 - Employ skilled staff who are at ease when explaining your products.